Tishrin Dam

 The Tishrin Dam (سد تشرين; Bendava Tişrînê) is a dam on the Euphrates river, located 90 km east of Aleppo in Aleppo Governorate, Syria.
 The dam is 40 m high, and has 6 water turbines capable of producing 630 MW.
 Construction took place between 1991 and 1999.
 Rescue excavations in the area that would be flooded by the dam's reservoir have provided important information on ancient settlement in the area from the Pre-Pottery Neolithic A (PPNA) period onward.

 In November 2012, rebel fighters captured the dam from Syrian Government forces of President Bashar al-Assad during a battle of the Syrian Civil War.
 In September 2014, the Islamic State captured the dam from rebel forces.

 In December 2015, the Kurdish-led and U.S.-backed Syrian Democratic Forces (SDF) captured the dam from the Islamic State.
-In December 2024, the Turkish-backed Syrian National Army (SNA) launched an offensive against the Syrian Democratic Forces to take the dam, which led to a subsequent counteroffensive of the SDF.
 The dam plays a strategic role as it is one of the few crossing points across the Euphrates into the Kurdish-controlled north east.
+It remained under Kurdish control (as of December 2025) ever since its capture, despite attempts by the Syrian National Army (SNA) and Turkish Armed Forces (TAF) to capture it.
+An agreement between the SDF and the Syrian transitional government envisioned joint control over the dam.

+The dam was captured by the Syrian transitional government forces during their January 2026 offensive against the SDF.

 Characteristics of the dam and the reservoir

 The Tishrin Dam is a hydroelectric rock-fill dam on the Euphrates, located upstream from the much larger Tabqa Dam.
 The dam is 40 m high and has 6 turbines capable of producing 630 MW.
 Annual power production of the Tishrin Dam is expected to be 1.6 billion kilowatt hour.
-The capacity of the 60 km long reservoir is 1.3 km3, which is small compared to the capacity of Lake Assad of 11.7 km3 directly downstream from the Tishrin Dam.
+The capacity of the 60 km long reservoir is 1.3 km3, which is small compared to the capacity of Euphrates Lake of 11.7 km3 directly downstream from the Tishrin Dam.
 Apart from the Euphrates, the Tishrin Dam reservoir is also fed by the Sajur River.

 History

 Construction

 Construction started in 1991, and was completed in 1999.
 One reason for the construction of the Tishrin Dam was the lower than expected power output of the hydroelectrical power station at the Tabqa Dam.
 This disappointing performance can be attributed to the lower than expected water flow in the Euphrates as it enters Syria from Turkey.
 Lack of maintenance may also have been a cause.
 The Tishrin Dam is the last of three dams that Syria has built on the Euphrates.
-The other two dams are the Tabqa Dam, finished in 1973, and the Baath Dam, finished in 1986.
+The other two dams are the Tabqa Dam, finished in 1973, and the Mansoura Dam, finished in 1986.
 In the 2000s, Syria had plans to build a fourth dam on the Euphrates between Raqqa and Deir ez-Zor – the Halabiye Dam.